 Thank you for visiting my site!
 I am an avid wildlife gardener from the Puget Sound region of Washington State, a land known for its wild things.
 Having worked hard to enhance habitat for much of my life, it was only in recent years that I began to take notice of bees.
 I will never forget the moment when I found that loud and unfamiliar insect visiting the Salvia flowers I had planted for hummingbirds.
 After a difficult search to figure out just what it was, I identified it as a wool carder bee.
 What a moment it was to discover that there was a world of bees beyond honey bees and bumble bees!

 Soon I began to notice bees of many more kinds.
-There were some that were red, iridescent green, jet black...some were big and some were as tiny as the eye of a needle.
+There were some colored red, iridescent green, jet black.
+Some were big and some were as tiny as the eye of a needle.
 This world was so fascinating, I felt it had to be shared.
 Of course, bees are tiny and difficult to see with the unaided eye, so the value of good photographs to share could not be understated.
 However, at the time I was first learning about bees there were few photos of bees other than honey bees, and most were difficult to glean detail from.
 The sharpest photos that could be found were usually dead specimens on pins.
 These were certainly very interesting, but not the kind of images that tell the vital story of bees, a story that plays out on the most beautiful and colorful of environments in the world: flowers.
 So I taped a magnifying glass to the front of my camera lens and set out to create vibrant images of the bees alive in their habitat.

 Quite simply, Bee Safari is my effort to share the love of bees through my photography and experiences as I transform my garden into an oasis for pollinators.
 I hope you'll enjoy this close look at their tiny and diverse world.
 Maybe you'll be motivated to plant a garden of your own, join in native habitat restoration, or simply just notice them.
 One way or another, I'm glad you're here and the bees have your attention.